Direct Mail Marketing, have you tried Every Door Direct Mail?

-You may have seen or heard the recent commercials from the US Postal Service regarding their new campaign Every Door Direct Mail.
-Are you a small business owner or an agency for small businesses that is considering the US Postal Service’s Every Door Direct Mail?
+You may have seen or heard the recent commercials from the US Postal Service regarding their new Every Door Direct Mail campaign.
+Are you a small business owner or an agency for small businesses considering the US Postal Service’s Every Door Direct Mail?

 So Just How Does Every Door Direct Mail Work?

-Every Door Direct Mail™ enables you to cast a wider net for less than ever before.
-Plus, you can do so without the need for costly mailing lists, permits, and related fees.
+Every Door Direct Mail™ enables you to cast a wider net for less than ever.
+Plus, you can do so without costly mailing lists, permits, and related fees.
 With Every Door Direct Mail, you can distribute an “every home” mailing without applying individual names and addresses to each mail piece.

 Pick Your Every Door Direct Mail Routes:

-The maximum pieces that can be sent out on any given day is 5,000
+The maximum number of pieces that can be sent out on any given day is 5,000

 Downfall:

 It does require more work on your end.
-You have to go to the post office to mail the pieces, and you have to go to the post office that is in the zip code of the routes that you will be sending your pieces to.
+You have to go to the post office to mail the pieces and go to the post office in the zip code of the rou

-You’ll also have to hand them the exact amount of pieces that are on the route list, in bundles of 50.
-When you’re picking out the route whether on USPS or Melissa Data it will list 352 households so 353 pieces will be needed, bundled in 50 of course.
+You’ll also have to hand them the exact amount of pieces on the route list in bundles of 50.
+Whether on USPS or Melissa Data, picking out the route will list 352 households, so 353 pieces will be needed, bundled in 50, of course.

-When having your pieces printed have the printer insert a different colored piece of paper after every 50 pieces to keep you from counting possible thousands of pieces.
+When printing your pieces, have the printer insert a different colored piece of paper after every 50 pieces to keep you from counting possible thousands of pieces.

 Summary:

 Cost 14.5 cents for postage.
-The size, weight of paper and design will determine the final cost but you can figure that you’ll be in every mailbox for a cost of somewhere between 21 and 25 cents.
+The size, weight of the paper, and design will determine the final cost, but you can figure that you’ll be in every mailbox for a cost of somewhere between 21 and 25 cents.
 That’s pretty good by direct mail standards.

-While this like any direct mail piece is going to benefit some category of businesses better than others, if you’re thinking of a direct mail campaign it’s hard to find a more economically efficient way of doing one.
+While this, like any direct mail piece, will benefit some category of business categories, thinking of a direct mail campaign, it takes time to find a more economically efficient way of doing one.

 Hi there I think that this would be very useful specially for those people who own small business.this can be considered as one source of great income.